eCook Meal

 Sherry REDUCTION

 Return the pan to a medium-high heat with another drizzle of oil.
 When hot, sweat the sliced Onion for 3-4 minutes until soft.
-Add the grated garlic and fry for a minute until fragrant, shifting constantly.
-Stir in the Sherry, 60ml of water, the stock, and the smoked paprika.
+Add the grated Garlic and fry for a minute until fragrant, shifting constantly.
+Stir in the sherry, 60ml of water, the stock, and the smoked paprika.
 Simmer for 6-7 minutes until slightly reduced.
 Then, place the steak in the pan and reduce the heat to low.
 Simmer for 3-4 minutes, continuously basting the steak in the sauce, until cooked through to your preference.
 (The time this takes will depend on the thickness of the steak.)
 Remove from the heat and allow to rest in the pan for 5 minutes before thinly slicing.
 Return the slices to the pan and toss to coat.

 OPTIONAL FRIED EGGS